csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

 - Create a GUI to show relevant information to the player
     - Show # of family members, weather index, wheat price
     - Corresponding to the "Harvest season" section in WorkshopSheets/Spreadsheet.jpg, but without labour/land sales
+    - Create a button to show the YieldPerformanceTable
     - Must have a next button to Phase 3

+**Backend Scripts**
+- GameState.AdvanceToPhaseTwo
+- Farmland
+- FarmPlot
+- FertilizerType (note that this is an **enum**)
+- YieldPerformanceTable

 **For D2**
 - Since builds are isolated from each other, the player won't choose their own household.
 Instead choose a random one and use `GameState.Initialize` with it